isacikgoz/mattermost-model-generator/README.md

 How Do I Run This?
 ------------------

-    $ go generate
+    $ make generate

 Generated code will appear in the `model` subdirectory.

 How does it Work
 ----------------

-* The code-generation-code is in `generator.go`.
+* The code-generation-code is in `internal` package.
 * The code is generated using templates in the `templates/` directory.
 * The model struct definitions are in `model.go`.
-* Generated code appears in the `model/` subdirectory.
+* Generated code appears in the `output/` subdirectory.